Skip to content

 Magdiel García Almanza - Artists - Sean Kelly Gallery

-His work has been exhibited internationally and is held in private collections across the United States, Europe, and Latin America.
-He is the recipient of the Fidelio Ponce de León Distinction, and his practice continues to resonate for its fusion of material history, craftsmanship, and interactive form.
+García Almanza is a graduate of the Luís Casas Romero Art School in Fine Arts.
+His inaugural solo exhibition with Sean Kelly Gallery, Acana, marks his New York debut.
+His work has been exhibited and is held in private collections internationally across The United States, Europe, and Latin America.
+He is the recipient of the Fidelio Ponce de León Distinction.
+Magdiel García Almanza lives and works in Camagüey, Cuba.